joetjo/jopLauncher/README.md

 Fixed:
 - when displaying search result, all stuff is shift to the right ( minor, but all should be attached to the left... )
+- select several games ( buttons appear ), unselect one buttons disappear and there is still some game selected... still some buttons visible on empty line.

 Enhancement:

 - playing : add current play time ( on each refresh ) and rework header panel
 - launch game button
 - partial ( launch game with a launcher but setup to be done manually in storage )
+- excluded game display + remove from exclude list
+- launcher display ( and remove launcher declaration )
+- add top / left menu button
+- detect running platform add show all gaming platform that is running

 # Known bugs

+- missing scrollbar on extended display for excluded game platform and launchers
 - launcher setup cannot be done ( manual storage edit )
-- select several games ( buttons appear ), unselect one buttons disappear and there is still some game selected... still some buttons visible on empty line.
 - exclude do not remove last_session ( game is removed, and ignores, just last_session is kept )
 - mapping name may be identical to a real other process name when loading process - to check

 # Enhancement To be done
 - python fake exe that display just 1st parameter to test ( normal launch / launcher ) - GUI with just a label
-- remove game mapping
-- add top / left menu button
 - filter installed game
 - packaging icons / images
 - ui preference ( use GHSetup )